-- Graffiti or other visual messages or displays that degrade a person based on a protected characteristic, and: - Any other verbal or non-verbal conduct that has the purpose or effect of creating a hostile work environment based on a person's protected characteristic.
+- Graffiti or other visual messages or displays that degrade a person based on a protected characteristic, and; - Any other verbal or non-verbal conduct that has the purpose or effect creating a hostile work environment based on a person's protected characteristic.

-Nothing in this policy shall limit the ability of PSB to enforce violations of its code of conduct in areas that may not legally qualify as discrimination, harassment, sexual harassment, or retaliation under state and federal law (e.g. harassment based on housing status, receipt of public benefits, economic class, etc)
+Nothing in this policy shall limit the ability of PSB to enforce violations of its code of conduct in areas that may not legally qualify as discrimination, harassment, sexual harassment, or retaliation under state and federal law.

-a.
+II.
 Disability Discrimination and Accommodation